You can make anything by writing.

 An English language dictionary.

-If the list of every job you like involves writing, then you need to dominate the English language and learn the correct use of punctuation.
+If the list of every job you like involves writing, then you need to master the English language and learn the correct use of punctuation.
 Photo by Joshua Hoehne

 You're probably now thinking of hyphenated words you know, but to clear you of all doubts here are some concrete examples: